 Wi-Fi calling enables a simple and cost efficient way to extend operator voice coverage.
 It could also be used to allow more affordable ways to communicate when traveling abroad.
 With Wi-Fi calling for multi-device, operators can extend voice services to smartphones, tablets, computers, smartwatches and other personal devices.

 Nowadays most smartphone vendors have introduced built-in support for Evolved Packet Core (EPC) integrated Wi-Fi calling support as part of their device fleet.
-This provides users with native Wi-Fi calling experience without any need to download of smartphone app’s, but instead user can continue using the built-in phone dialer and continue to be reached on their phone number.
+This provides users with native Wi-Fi calling experience without any need to download smartphone apps, but instead user can continue using the built-in phone dialer and continue to be reached on their phone number.

 Wi-Fi calling enables a simple and cost efficient way to extend operator voice coverage to users’ home.
 It can also be an attractive way to offer affordable international roaming.
 With the new capability to also extend this service to devices without a SIM-card, operators can reach even more devices in the users’ homes.